 Rise Madison will create approximately 1.5 acres of park space to complement the existing Hawthorne School open space to the south of the site and extend green space within the Rise community for residents to enjoy.

 Wisconsin Housing Preservation Corp.
 (WHPC) is a private 501(c)(3) nonprofit organization and a prominent leader in the affordable housing industry.
 Its mission is to preserve, provide and protect affordable housing for the most vulnerable low- and moderate-income populations in Wisconsin.
 It believes housing is a basic right and the first step in building a better life for the people it serves.

-Since 2002, WHPC has acquired, developed, and renovated over 156 affordable rental housing developments representing more than 8,355 family and senior units in 57 counties throughout Wisconsin, the majority of which provide Section 8 rental subsidy for residents who have an average income of about $11,000 per year.
-Today, WHPC is a $503 million housing provider with annual revenues of $74 million and a net worth in excess of $172 million.
+Since 2002, WHPC has acquired, developed, and renovated over 230 affordable rental housing developments representing more than 8,500 family and senior units in 57 counties throughout Wisconsin, the majority of which provide Section 8 rental subsidies for residents who have an average income of about $13,000 per year.
+Today, WHPC is a $610 million affordable housing provider with annual revenues of $104 million and a net worth of more than $190 million.
 Standard and Poor’s awarded WHPC with an AA- rating, asserting WHPC has “strong overall management and a strategic plan that supports the corporation’s mission to provide quality low-income housing.”
-WHPC has invested over $110 million in private equity for some of the largest investment entities in the country, including Boston Capital, Richman Group, Redstone, Cinnaire, Advantage Capital, Sugar Creek Capital and BMO Harris, all of whom trust WHPC for skilled real estate closing and refined financial management.
+WHPC has invested over $150 million in private equity for some of the largest investment entities in the country, including Boston Financial, RBC, Richman Group, Redstone, Cinnaire, NEF, CREA, Advantage Capital, Sugar Creek Capital, and BMO Harris, all of whom trust WHPC for skilled real estate closing and refined financial management.

 As WHPC continues to grow its presence in Wisconsin it will work with its valued partners and, most importantly, its residents, to meet the challenge of helping communities provide affordable housing worthy to be called “home.”